The voice of UK gamers

 There are roughly 8–12 million people who regularly play computer games in the UK.
 Perhaps you are one of them?

-We created Gamers’ Voice to ensure our interests are heard in the media, the industry, and in politics.
-Essentially, we are a not-for-profit consumer advocacy group for gamer’s, similar in some ways to organisations such as CAMRA exist for real ale drinkers.
+So we created Gamers’ Voice to ensure our interests are heard in the media, the industry, and in politics.
+We are a not-for-profit consumer advocacy group for gamer’s, similar in some ways to organisations such as CAMRA exist for real ale drinkers.
 We are structured as a company limited by guarantee, where our regular supporters get governance rights to appoint directors onto our board.

 As gamers, we want the computer games industry to thrive—but we want it to thrive fairly.